Shreveport and Bossier City Louisiana

 Art and Nature

 Cross the Red River to downtown Shreveport, where Artspace awaits.
 This creative space is more than a gallery or museum; it’s a center that includes exhibits, poetry readings and live music as well as work by local artisans.
 Continue your cultural tour of Shreveport at the R.W.
 Norton Art Gallery, where four centuries of European and American art round out the collection.
 At The Meadows Museum of Art at Centenary College, you’ll find works from across cultures and a dynamic exhibit schedule that includes lectures and other events.
 If you prefer to check out nature’s beauty, head to The Gardens of the American Rose Center.
 With 65 individual rose gardens, it is the USA’s largest park dedicated to the iconic bud.
 Explore nature’s wild side at Gators and Friends Adventure Park, where you can race high-speed go-karts, zip line over a swamp full of gators, or even hold or feed one if you’re feeling bold.

 Culture and History

 The Louisiana State Exhibit Museum features Caddo Indian artifacts and dioramas that immerse visitors in the story of the area’s oldest inhabitants.
-Large groups can experience the Louisiana Archaeological Treasure Tour to see the rarest gems in the holdings.
-Get a rich sense of the African and African-American experience on the Southern University of Art’s Art & Soul of Shreveport Tour.
+Get a rich sense of the African and African-American experience on the Southern University Museum of Art's Art & Soul of Shreveport Tour.
 You’ll see art and artifacts and even have the chance to participate in an African drum circle.